How does Service A know that Service B is actually Service B?

 spire-enabled: "true"

-Any pod matching the selector in a labeled namespace gets the specified SPIFFE ID.
+Any pod matching the selector in a labelled namespace gets the SPIFFE ID.
+New deployment, same labels, instant identity, no ticket to me.
+That is the friction reduction I was after at the start.

 Using SVIDs in Applications